cli-guidelines/cli-guidelines/content/_index.md

 ### Interactivity {#interactivity}

-**Only use prompts or interactive elements if stdin is an interactive terminal (a TTY).**
+**Only use prompts or interactive elements if `stdin` is an interactive terminal (a TTY).**
-This is a pretty reliable way to tell if you’re piping data into a command or it is being run in a script, in which case a prompt won’t work and you should throw an error telling the user what flag to pass.
+This is a pretty reliable way to tell whether you’re piping data into a command or whether it's being run in a script, in which case a prompt won’t work and you should throw an error telling the user what flag to pass.

 **If `--no-input` is passed, don’t prompt or do anything interactive.**
 This allows users an explicit way to disable all prompts in commands.